guildai/guild.ai/pages/start/classifier.md

 ## Overview

-In the [previous section](/start/guildfile.md), you use a Guild file to define a sample `train` operation.
-In this section, you enhance the project by adding a classifier.
+In the [previous section](/start/guildfile.md), you use a Guild file to define a `train` operation.
+In this section, you enhance the project by adding a real-world classifier.

 You learn how to: